 The chimney was constructed from local, rough, surface, lacustrine limestone.

 In 2009 Peter Rymill gave the materials of the original section, which had been stored in the woolshed, to the Mary MacKillop Penola Centre.
-It is currently being reconstructed in a way that ensures the preservation of the original materials and provides access to visitors.
-Displays are also being planned.
+It has been reconstructed in a way that ensures the preservation of the original materials and provides access to visitors.

 1. Alexander Cameron was granted a Publican’s License for the Royal Oak in November 1848 and it is likely that he would have moved his station headquarters two miles south by then, his wife Margaret Cameron having arrived in Penola by 30 March 1848.